 • If the authors of the manuscript work in different institutions, cities, and countries, you can submit several cover letters; however, the journal editorial Board must have the signatures of ALL the authors of the manuscript.

-9. The preparation of this article
+9. The preparation of the article

 • When submitting a manuscript to the editor for review, the authors must agree to all of the following points.
 The manuscript can be returned to the authors if it does not correspond to them.

 * No plagiarism in the text.
 The authors guarantee that this article in whole or in part has not been published before, and is not under review or in the process of publication in another publication.
 If the manuscript was previously submitted for review to other publications, but was not accepted for publication, be sure to indicate this in the cover letter, otherwise the editorial Board may misinterpret the results of checking the text for unauthorized borrowings and reject the manuscript.

 • Correct format.
 The submitted manuscript file is in Microsoft Word — *format.docx .
 All the requirements of the editorial Board for the text design are met when preparing the manuscript.
 The manuscript is formatted in accordance with the instructions of the official website of the journal.

 * Articles that are not designed According to the rules for authors are not considered by the editorial Board.

 • * The journal is published from funds of sponsorship and subscribers.

 • Presenting the text for publication in the journal, the author guarantees correctness of all information about himself, the absence of plagiarism and other forms of illegal borrowing in the manuscript of the work, proper execution of all borrowings of text, tables, diagrams, illustrations.
 The authors of published materials are responsible for the selection and accuracy of the facts, quotes, statistics, and other information provided.